-- a) The fair value of the asset or service involved is not determinable. - b) The transaction is an exchange of a product or property held for sale in the ordinary course of business for a product or property to be sold in the same line of business to facilitate sales to customers other than the parties to the exchange. - c) The transaction lacks commercial substance.
+- a) The fair value of the asset or service involved is not determinable. - b) The transaction is an exchange of a product or property held for sale in the ordinary course of business for a product or property to be sold in the same line of business - to facilitate sales to customers other than the parties to the exchange. - c) The transaction lacks commercial substance.

-We recognize revenue for non-cash transactions at recorded cost or carrying value of the assets or services sold.
+We recognize revenue for non-cash transactions at recorded cost or carrying value of the assets or services sold, which were nominal in 2023 and 2022.